KrishnaManju/Interview-questions/interview-questions.md

 # Front-End Interview Questions

   There are some static questions which needs to be known by every front end Developer.
 I am listing down all those questions here.
-I will update this page whenever I find some new and interesting concept as a question so that we can keep on refreshing concepts.
-Initally, I thought I have to maintain this page for me alone so that I can refer it whenever needed.
-Later I think others too can refresh their minds.
+I will update this page whenever I find some new and interesting concept as a question so that we can keep on refreshing the concepts.
+Initally, I thought to maintain this page for me alone so that I can refer it whenever needed.
+Later I think others too can refresh their minds with this page.

-  This page will be helpful for freshers to know the concepts and for experienced to test/refresh their minds.
+  This page will be useful for freshers to learn the important concepts whereas for experienced, to test/refresh their minds.
 Happy Learning!!

 ## HTML